knpuniversity/oo/knpu/episode3/protected-visibility.md

 has to do with this word `private` in front of `$name`.
 All functions and properties so far are either `private` or `public`.
 If a function or a property is `private` it means you can only access it from within the ship class.
 Like here where we say `$this->name`.
-As we can see here, `private`functions and properties can't be accessed inside of subclasses.
+As we can see here, `private` functions and properties can't be accessed inside of subclasses.
-So only things inside of `Ship` class can access this `private $name;` property.
+So only things inside of the `Ship` class can access this `private $name;` property.

-I always recommend that you make things `private` until you need to access them from outside of the class you are working in.
+I always recommend that you make things `private` until you need to access them from outside of the class you're working in.

 Now, there is another designation between `private` and `public` which is called `protected`.
 `Proctected` works exactly like `private` except that subclasses can access it, so when we change